top of page

 Thirty year old Aradhana Jebaraj lives with her vain, obnoxious family in 1950s Delhi, in an India which has recently gotten Independence but has apparently forgotten secularism.

-Outside, Aradhana seems to lead a busy life of a quiet, industrious spinster - helping with the orphanage in memory of her mother, managing affairs at home skilfully, but inside, she still harbours trenchant regret from nearly a decade ago.
+On the outside, Aradhana leads a busy life of a quiet, industrious spinster - helping with the orphanage in memory of her mother, managing affairs at home skilfully, but on the inside, she still harbours trenchant regret from nearly a decade ago.

 In 1947, she broke her engagement to Kabir, a Muslim pilot she met and fell in love with passionately.
-Amidst the backdrop of an increasingly violent Partition, she had felt it wouldn't be fair to risk his life through their interreligious marriage.
+Amidst the backdrop of an increasingly violent Partition, she had thought it would be unfair to risk his life through their interreligious marriage.

 Now, a sudden decrease in their family's wealth forces them to downsize and move to Madras.
-Aradhana meets Kabir, and her former best friend, Aafiya, who is battling problems of her own, as her family died during the violence post Partition in Delhi and in Hyderabad.
+Aradhana meets Kabir again, and her former best friend, Aafiya, who is battling problems of her own, as her family died during the violence post Partition in Delhi and in Hyderabad.

 How Aradhana navigates the travails of communalism, the pressures of family, and the forces of prejudice, to find love and fulfillment forms the rest of the story.